akhiln007/web-repo/_posts/2018-03-28-Unix Commands.md

 22) Use and edit files in the /etc directory

-fstab-The file system table is a text file listing each hard drive,CD-ROM,floppy or other storage device attached to your PC.
+fstab - The file system table is a text file listing each hard drive,CD-ROM,floppy or other storage device attached to your PC.
 Nearly all entries in fstab can be maipulated by root using the mount command.

 modprobe.d/-This folder holds all the instructions to load kernel modules that are required as part of the system startup and replaces the historic modprobe.conf file.

-passwd:-The list of users for the system, along with user account information.of
+passwd :- The list of users for the system, along with user account information.of

-shells:- A list of approved shells.
+shells :- A list of approved shells.

 23) Protect the contents of user directories-/home